magro-ga/bowling_game/README.md

-# Bowling Game Implementation
+# Bowling Game

+## Overview
-This project implements a simple bowling game scoring system in Python.
-The program calculates the total score of a bowling game based on user input and tests its behavior through predefined scenarios.
+This project implements a bowling game scoring system.
+The game accepts inputs for the number of pins knocked down in each roll, including special characters for strikes ('X') and spares ('/').

 ## How It Works